samueltuoyo15/samueltuoyo15/README.md

 </p>

 <p align="left">
   Hey, I’m Samuel, a Software Engineer with a strong focus on backend development.
-I specialize in building scalable APIs and backend systems with technologies like Node.js, Go, Redis, Docker, and message queues.<br><br>
+I specialize in designing scalable APIs and backend systems with Node.js, Go, Redis, Docker, and modern authentication methods like JWT.<br><br>
-  I’ve worked end-to-end on fintech, AI/ML, and high-performance web platforms, integrating payment solutions like Flutterwave, Paystack, Stripe, and Moniepoint.<br><br>
+  I’ve worked end-to-end on fintech, AI/ML, and high-performance platforms.
+One of my proudest contributions was co-building <a href="https://nexusbotix.io" target="_blank">Nexus Botix</a>, an AI/ML startup now live and growing, where I integrated Flutterwave to handle seamless payments.<br><br>
   My expertise lies in backend architecture, containerization, caching, queueing, and performance optimization.
 If you’re looking for someone to handle the heavy lifting behind your product, let’s build something great together!
 </p>